jupyter/nbconvert/docs/source/execute_api.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 As a last scenario, it is sometimes useful to execute notebooks which raise
 exceptions, for example to show an error condition.
 In this case, instead of
-stopping the execution on the first error, we can keep executing the notebook
+stopping the execution on the first error, we can keep executing the notebook.
-using the traitlet ``allow_errors`` (default is False).
+To do this we set the traitlet ``allow_errors`` (default is False) to True.
 With
 ``allow_errors=True``, the notebook is executed until the end, regardless of
 any error encountered during the execution.
 The output notebook, will contain
 the stack-traces and error messages for **all** the cells raising exceptions.